Prerequisite: Enrollment in Honors Program

 Prerequisite: HON 310, permission

 The Honors Capstone Project will officially begin in the Honors student's next to last semester, although it may start earlier if the student, faculty mentor, and Honors Director agree.
-The Honors Capstone Project will be completed in two semesters as two sections of Independent Study 498 in the student's major, and thus the student must complete an Independent Study Request Form from the Registrar's office prior to registration.
+The Honors Capstone Project will be completed in two semesters as two sections of Independent Study 498 in the student's major, and thus the student must complete an Independent Study Request Form from the Office of Records and Registration prior to registration.
 For more information, see the Independent Study Program section of the Ashland University catalog.
 A written prospectus is required of all Honors students by the conclusion of HON 310, and this prospectus (approved by the professor of HON 310, the faculty mentor and the Honors Director) should serve as a guide to the Capstone Project.
 The Honors Capstone Project will typically be completed in the Honors student's final semester, will be reviewed and approved by the faculty mentor, Honors Director, and an additional faculty reviewer of an appropriate academic department, and will be publicly presented to the Ashland University community.
 The Honors Capstone Project Handbook distributed in HON 310 should be consulted for the appropriate deadlines for completing the project, submitting the project to the faculty reviewer, submitting the project to the Honors Director and presenting the project.

 To view a copy of the handbook: Honors Capstone Project Handbook